razgarabedi/imagedropify/README.md

 sudo certbot renew --dry-run
 ```

-### Security Considerations for `/public/uploads`
+### Security Considerations for Local Setup

+*   **`JWT_SECRET_KEY`**: This is critical.
+It must be strong and kept secret.
+*   **`users.json` (DEMO ONLY)**:
+    *   **Storing passwords in plain text is extremely insecure.** This setup is for demonstration/local development only.
+For any real application, passwords MUST be hashed using a strong algorithm like bcrypt.
+    *   The `users.json` file should have restrictive file permissions (only writable by the Node.js process user).
+    *   **Ensure `users.json` is in your `.gitignore` and never committed to your repository.**
+*   **File Uploads (`public/uploads`)**:
-*   **Nginx Configuration:** The provided Nginx config includes a `location /uploads/` block designed to:
+    *   Nginx Configuration: The provided Nginx config includes a `location /uploads/` block designed to serve files directly and attempt to deny script execution.
-    *   Serve files directly.
-    *   Attempt to deny execution of script-like files (e.g., `.php`, `.py`).
-    *   Set `X-Content-Type-Options: nosniff` to prevent browsers from misinterpreting file types.
-*   **File Permissions:** Ensure that the `public/uploads` directory and its subdirectories are not world-writable and that the user running the Node.js/Next.js application (via PM2) only has the necessary write permissions.
+    *   File Permissions: Ensure the `public/uploads` directory and its subdirectories are not world-writable and that the user running the Node.js/Next.js application (via PM2) only has the necessary write permissions.
 The Nginx user (usually `www-data`) needs read access.
-*   **Content Validation:** While not part of server setup, robust server-side validation of uploaded file types and content is crucial within the application itself (partially handled by `imageActions.ts`).
+    *   Content Validation: Robust server-side validation of uploaded file types and content is crucial within the application itself (partially handled by `imageActions.ts`).
+*   **Session Management**: JWTs are stored in HTTP-only cookies, which is a good practice.
+Ensure HTTPS is used in production to protect session tokens in transit.

 ### Troubleshooting